NeoGranular/lanyon/_posts/2016-10-02-martial-god-chapter-01-49.md

 He raised his two fists to his shoulder-level before his whole figure started trembling in place like a giant boulder.

 Rolling Boulder fist.
-As he employed this technique, howls wind could be heard immediately afterwards.
+As he employed this technique, howls of winds could be heard immediately afterwards.
 Although he was only employing the technique to the seventh level, as far as his surroundings were concerned, it brought an enormous destruction nevertheless.

 In the courtyard, the small plants, flowers, and trees were being continuously suppressed by the fist-winds.
 Each and every one of them was bent low, almost touching the ground.
 As He Yiming’s pace quickened, they were completely pressed into the soil.